 - OPTICAL COMPONENTS AND MODULES.
 Our family of vertical cavity surface emitting lasers ("VCSELs") and VCSEL array transceiver and transponder products, as well as our photodiode array components, serve the rapidly growing high-speed data communications network markets, including the Gigabit Ethernet, FibreChannel, Infiniband, and Very Short Reach OC-192, the emerging Very Short Reach OC-768 and related markets.
-Our strategy is to manufacture high cost optical components and subassemblies in-house, using our proprietary technologies, to reduce the overall cost of our transceiver and transponder modules. - O RF MATERIALS.
-We currently produce 4-inch and 6-inch InGaP HBT and pHEMT materials that are used by our wireless customers for power amplifiers for GSM, TDMA, CDMA and the emerging 3G multiband wireless handsets.
+Our strategy is to manufacture high cost optical components and subassemblies in-house, using our proprietary technologies, to reduce the overall cost of our transceiver and transponder modules. - o RF MATERIALS.
+We currently produce 4-inch and 6-inch InGaP HBT and pHEMT materials that are used by our wireless customers for power amplifiers for GSM, TDMA, CDMA and the emerging 3G multiband wireless bandsets

 - O SOLAR CELLS.
 Solar cells are typically the largest single cost component of a satellite.
 Our compound semiconductor solar cells, which are used to power commercial and military satellites, have achieved industry-leading efficiencies.
 Solar cell efficiency dictates the electrical power of the satellite and bears upon the weight and launch costs of the satellite.
 We began shipping our triple junction solar cells in December 2000. - o HB LEDS.
-Through our joint ventures with General Electric Lighting and Uniroyal Technology Corporation, we provide advanced HB LED technology used in such products as wafers and package-ready devices and in such applications as traffic lights, miniature lamps, automotive lighting, and flat panel displays.
+Through our joint venture with General Electric Lighting, we provide advanced HB LED technology used in such applications as traffic lights, miniature lamps, automotive lighting, and flat panel displays.